 The Anomali Threat Platform automates all processes for collecting, managing and integrating threat intelligence from multiple sources.
 This gives security analysts the tools and resources needed to quickly respond to active threats and attacks.
 With the help of Anomali, organizations are detecting their adversaries, understanding who they are, and quickly responding to them.
 To learn more about the Anomali platform, get the Managing Threat Intelligence Playbook.

 Joe Franscella is a Senior Director of Strategy at Anomali.
-Over the course of his career, he’s led strategies at numerous cybersecurity companies that have helped them to convey the value that their solutions deliver to the market.
-He is passionate about helping all organizations to defend themselves against advanced cyberthreats.
+He focuses on helping the company to convey the value that Anomali intelligence-driven cybersecurity solutions deliver to the market.
+He is passionate about helping all organizations to defend themselves against cyberthreats.